xangxiong/teleport/rfd/XXXX-upgrade-system.md

 the same time (e.g. `plan <variant-a>` vs `plan <variant-b>`), or to allow some form of live subselection (e.g. `plan --servers env=prod`).

+- Dry-Run: Similar to a `plan` phase, it might be nice to be able to execute dry runs of potential directives.
+What a dry run entails varies by installer, but "download and verify without installing" is a reasonable interpretation for local installers at least.
+It might even be possible to cache a package that was downloaded during a dry run and install it immediately during a normal install.
+Note that caching may present a new attack vector and implementing it would require careful thought to prevent new attack vectors from being introduced.
+This is a lower priority feature, but it is useful to keep in mind so that we don't select an architecture that precludes it as a possibility.

-Each of the features described above requires some amount of engineering specific to itself, but they also have an overlapping set of needs that we can use to inform the basic directive flow..
+Each of the features described above requires some amount of engineering specific to itself, but they also have an overlapping set of needs that we can use to inform the basic directive flow.
 We'll cover the high-level flow itself, and then examine why it meets our needs.

 Directives will come in three distinct flavors: "draft", "pending", and "active".
 Draft and pending